MobileTeleSystems/data-rentgen/docs/reference/server/auth/index.rst

 Currently, the service does not implement a role-based model, and all users have the same level of permissions.

-Authentication is implemented via middleware as follows: before each endpoint call, the `get_user()` function is invoked.
+Authentication is implemented via middleware as follows: before each endpoint call, the ``get_user()`` function is invoked.
 This function attempts to retrieve the username from the provided token.

-Data Rentgen supports different auth provider implementations.
+Data.Rentgen supports different auth provider implementations.
 You can change implementation via settings:

 .. autopydantic_model:: data_rentgen.server.settings.auth.AuthSettings